markjacksonfishing/katacoda/monitor-lab02/intro.md

 Competencies required
 ---------------------

-The student needs to understand the basic concepts of microservices applications, containers and Kubernetes.
-He will be able to check the status of deployed Kubernetes resources (pods, deployments, services) and nodes.
+The student needs to understand the basic concepts of microservices applications, containers and Kubernetes, and be able to check the status of deployed Kubernetes resources (pods, deployments, services) and nodes.

+If you have not done it yet, it's a good idea to complete the previous scenario, [Application performance analysis](https://www.katacoda.com/sysdig/scenarios/monitor-lab01), before this one.